Usefulness of adaptive strategies in asymptotic quantum channel discrimination: Formulation of general adaptive method for qq-channel discrimination

 The most general operationally justified strategy to distinguish two channels $\mathcal{M},\overline{\mathcal{M}}:A\rightarrow B$ is to prepare a state $\rho^{RA}$, apply the unknown channel to $A$ (and the identity channel $\id_R$ to $R$), and then apply a binary measurement POVM $(T,I-T)$ on $BR$, so that

 are the error probabilities of type I and type II, respectively.
-It is easy to see that whatever state $\rho^{AR}$ is considered as input, it can be purified to $\psi^{ARR'}$, with a suitable Hilbert space, and the latter state can be used to get the same error probabilities.
+When we choose the system $R$ to be sufficiently large, $\rho^{RA}$ is a pure state.
+Since the rank of $\rho^R$ is the same as the rank of $\rho^A$ in this case, we can restrict the dimension of $R$ to be $|A|$ without loss of generality. \if0 It is easy to see that whatever state $\rho^{AR}$ is considered as input, it can be purified to $\psi^{ARR'}$, with a suitable Hilbert space, and the latter state can be used to get the same error probabilities.
 Then, once there is a pure state, one only needs a subspace of $R\otimes R'$ of dimension $|A|$, namely the support of $\psi^{RR'}$, which by the Schmidt decomposition is at most $|A|$-dimensional.
-Therefore, the state $\rho$ is without loss of generality pure and that hence $R$ has dimension at most that of $A$.
+Therefore, the state $\rho$ is without loss of generality pure and that hence $R$ has dimension at most that of $A$. \fi \fs{For more on the dimension of reference system we refer to \cite{cite-key}}.
 The strategy is entirely described by the pair $\bigl(\rho,(T,I-T)\bigr)$ consisting of the initial state and the final measurement, and we denote it $\mathcal{T}$.
 Consequently, the above error probabilities are more precisely denoted $\alpha(\mathcal{M}\|\overline{\mathcal{M}}|\mathcal{T})$ and $\beta(\mathcal{M}\|\overline{\mathcal{M}}|\mathcal{T})$, respectively.

 These strategies use the unknown channel exactly once; to use it $n>1$ times, one could simply consider that $\mathcal{M}^{\otimes n}$ and $\OL{\mathcal{M}}^{\otimes n}$ are quantum channels themselves and apply the above recipe.
 While for states this indeed leads to the most general possible discrimination strategy, for general channels other, more elaborate procedures are possible.
 The most general strategy we shall consider in this paper is the \emph{adaptive} strategy, applying the $n$ channel instances sequentially, using quantum memory and quantum feed-forward, and a measurement at the end.
 This is called, variously, an adaptive strategy, a memory channel or a comb in the literature.
 It is defined as follows \cite{KretschmannWerner,watrous:comb,chiribella:memory,chiribella:superchannel,chiribella:comb,5165184}.